sandra-pinel/Projects_ImageProcessing_AI/README.md

    morphology 4) Object detection and measurement.

 - **Task2_CraterDetector**:
-  - For this activity, we were given external code from Kaggle, which consisted of a crater detection model.
-Our task was to make it work for the set of images from the "Martian/Lunar Crater Detection Dataset," also available on Kaggle.
+  - For this activity, we were given an external Kaggle code (https://www.kaggle.com/code/benmanor/crater-object-detection-using-faster-rcnn), which consisted of a crater detection model.
+Our task was to make it work for the set of images from the "Martian/Lunar Crater Detection Dataset" ,also available on Kaggle(https://www.kaggle.com/datasets/lincolnzh/martianlunar-crater-detection-dataset/data).
 This database comprises images of craters on the moon and Mars.
 Therefore, the ultimate goal was to create a crater detection model specifically tailored for lunar and Martian craters.
 Additionally, we were asked to employ a different detection model than the one used in the provided external code.

 - **FindingNuclei[KaggleCompetition]**:
   - In the 2018 Kaggle Data Science Bowl competition, participants were challenged to create algorithms capable of automating the detection of cell nuclei.
 The underlying mission was to accelerate the development